Cracking The Code: Understanding The 10 Reasons For Procrastination (For The 40+)

 Please read our blog post on Healthy Habits To Start Today For The 40+ to decide which habits you want to start inculcating for a healthier life.

-Self-Reflection Roadblock: Navigating Self-Awareness In Your 40s
+Self-Reflection Roadblock: Dealing with Self-Awareness In Your 40s

 With age comes a heightened sense of self-awareness.
 The fear of failure or not meeting your expectations can lead to procrastination.
 You tend to spend more time reflecting on your life choices and goals as you hit midlife.